 He has every right to be cautious given the extent of the problem.
-Data from the Department of Health’s Superbug Report (2011-2016) shows the prevalence of AMR is quite high in the10.
+Data from the Department of Health’s Superbug Report (2011-2016) shows the prevalence of AMR is quite high in the city10.
 But Hong Kong is using lessons from the past.

-In response to the SARS crisis, Hong Kong established the Centre for Health Protection (CHP) in 2004, tasked with preventing and managing outbreaks.
+In response to the Severe Acute Respiratory Syndrome (SARS) crisis, Hong Kong established the Centre for Health Protection in 2004, tasked with preventing and managing outbreaks.

 A three-tier alert system was created to respond to outbreaks of infectious diseases.
 Last year, the city launched a five-year action plan for tackling AMR, hoping to crack down on antibiotic overuse.

-When a report from the Center for Disease Dynamics, Economics and Policy (CDDEP) in Delhi found India had some of the highest resistance rates in bacteria responsible for common infections9, it prompted India’s government to release a National Action Plan on AMR, calling for strengthened monitoring, better education and training, improved infection control, better regulation of antibiotic use, and investment in research.
+When a report from the Center for Disease Dynamics, Economics and Policy in Delhi, India, found it had some of the highest resistance rates in bacteria responsible for common infections, it prompted India’s government to release a National Action Plan on AMR, calling for strengthened monitoring, better education and training, improved infection control, better regulation of antibiotic use and investment in research9.

 Singapore has taken this one step further by establishing the Singapore-MIT Alliance for Research and Technology (SMART).
 Funded by the National Research Foundation, the Antimicrobial Resistance Interdisciplinary Research Group (AMR IRG) under SMART hopes to solve the growing threat of resistance to antimicrobial drugs.

 “Our goal, first and foremost, is to understand the mechanisms of drug resistance, and then once the discoveries have been made, to take it a step further and see how we can use this to develop new drugs and move these into a clinical trial or develop approaches for a diagnostic test.
-So we actively try to focus on the translational and entrepreneurial science because innovation that doesn’t reach people would be pointless,” said Prof Peter Preiser from Nanyang Technological University (NTU) and the Antimicrobial Resistance Interdisciplinary Research Group at SMART.
+So we actively try to focus on the translational and entrepreneurial science because innovation that doesn’t reach people would be pointless,” said Prof Peter Preiser from Nanyang Technological University and the AMR IRG at SMART.

 Growing consensus in the fight against AMR

-While on-site rapid antigen tests may be fast, they may also have a lower rate of accuracy and require confirmation of negative results.
-Lab cultures, on the other hand, though highly accurate, have a long turnaround time - from four hours to five days.
-Near-patient PCR testing can support antimicrobial stewardship efforts by allowing healthcare professionals to make a clinical diagnosis quickly and accurately.
+Although on-site rapid antigen tests may be fast, they may also have a lower rate of accuracy and require confirmation of negative results.
+Lab cultures, on the other hand, though highly accurate, have a long turnaround time – from four hours to five days.
+Near-patient polymerase chain reaction testing can support antimicrobial stewardship efforts by allowing healthcare professionals to make a clinical diagnosis quickly and accurately.

 Effectively combatting the growing tide of antibiotic resistance ultimately requires the healthcare community to work together to ensure that all stakeholders have access to the education and tools needed to tackle this emerging crisis.